vinodkd/halo/journal.md

 **Sun Apr 19 14:36:31 2015** : Copying todos from plnext now so that there's a comprehensive list to work from.
 Also sorting out tasks between prototype version and the real version 1.

+**Sun Apr 19 18:10:59 2015** : added correct exception handling using the error object.